trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-the-truffle-dashboard.md

 truffle console --network dashboard
 ```

-From there every Ethereum RPC request will be forwarded from Truffle to the Truffle Dashboard, where the user can inspect the RPC requests and process them with MetaMask.
+From there, every Ethereum RPC request will be forwarded from Truffle to the Truffle Dashboard, where the user can inspect the RPC requests and process them with MetaMask.

 ![Truffle Dashboard Transaction](/img/docs/truffle/using-the-truffle-dashboard/truffle-dashboard-transaction.png)